-The tip of the working tool can become hot and sharp when used.
-Touching it can lead to burns and cuts.
+The insertion tool and the machine can become hot during use.
+Touching it can lead to burns.

-- ▶ Never touch a hot or sharp working tool. - ► Wait until the working tool has cooled down before carrying out maintenance work.
+- ▶ Never touch a hot insertion tool or machine. - Wait until the insertion tool and the machine has cooled down before carrying out maintenance work.

-A WARNING Working tool hazards
+▲ WARNING Working tool hazards